 - Recognizing avalanche terrain and avoiding avalanches

-- Decision making for descent of skiing or splitboarding
+- Decision making for the descent of skiing or splitboarding

 - Overview of Sunday’s objective